JinLi711/UIA/Art_Recognition/Log.md

 1. Had three skype conversations, twice with Ben and once with both Ben and Professor Clark.
   * Basically discussed my findings on image segmentations and how we can use it.
 We also discussed more about artistic style for murals, and we feel that it may be too ambitious to try to classify the style of murals, mostly because of how undefined the mural styles are.
 It may also be tricky to train images on another style and apply it to the mural styles.
 The three of us decided that it would be a good idea to start smaller, so we switched to emotional classifications, which can be more transferable.
+  * Also texted alot to Ben to discuss our findings and trajectories.

 2. [Brief research](https://en.wikipedia.org/wiki/Art_and_emotion) on the relationship between art and emotion.
   * Biological (Evolutionary) Perspective